twisted/twisted/docs/projects/core/howto/ssl.rst

 SSL client with server certificate verification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the example above, the client did not attempt to verify the certificate
+In the example above, the client did not attempt to verify the certificate presented by the server.
-presented by the server.
-If you are writing a client which connects to a server
-on the Internet, it is important to verify that server is using a trusted
+If you are writing a client which connects to a server on the Internet, it is important to verify that server is using a trusted certificate.
-certificate.
-If you don't verify the server certificate, you can not be sure
-that you are communicating with the intended server.
+If you don't verify the server certificate, you can not be sure that you are communicating with the intended server.

-Certificate verification is enabled by supplying a `verify=True` argument to
+Certificate verification is enabled by supplying a `verify=True` argument to :api:`twisted.internet.ssl.CertificateOptions`.
-twisted.ssl.CertificateOptions.
-You also have to supply a list of trusted
+You also have to supply a list of trusted certificate authority certificates.
-certificate authorities.

-If the server is using a self-signed certificate, you can supply a copy of that
-certificate to the client.
+If the server is using a self-signed certificate, you can supply a copy of that certificate to the client.

-If the server is using a certificate that has been signed by a recognized root
-certificate authority, you can supply a special PLATFORM flag.
+If the server is using a certificate that has been signed by a recognized root certificate authority, you can supply a special PLATFORM flag.

-This makes twisted.internet.ssl.OpenSSLCertificateOptions load the trusted root
-certificates from your operating system.
+This makes twisted.internet.ssl.OpenSSLCertificateOptions load the trusted root certificates from your operating system.

-Here is a short example, demonstrating how to enable verification using the
-trusted root certificates from your operating system.
+Here is a short example, demonstrating how to enable verification using the trusted root certificates from your operating system.

 :download:`check_server_certificate.py <listings/ssl/check_server_certificate.py>`

 .. literalinclude:: listings/ssl/check_server_certificate.py

-If you use check_server_certificate.py to check the echoserver_ssl.py example
-server (above) you will see that the certificate verification fails.
+If you use check_server_certificate.py to check the echoserver_ssl.py example server (above) you will see that the certificate verification fails.

 .. code-block:: text

    $ python doc/core/howto/listings/ssl/check_server_certificate.py --verify localhost 8000
    SSL CONNECT ERROR: [('SSL routines', 'SSL3_GET_SERVER_CERTIFICATE', 'certificate verify failed')]

-That's because the certificate used in the example has not been signed by any
-of the certificate authorities that are trusted by your operating system.
+That's because the certificate used in the example has not been signed by any of the certificate authorities that are trusted by your operating system.

-To verify self-signed certificates, you need explicitly pass a list of trusted
-x509 certificate instances (or trusted certificate authorites) to the
+To verify self-signed certificates, you need explicitly pass a list of trusted x509 certificate instances (or trusted certificate authorites) to the
 sslContextFactory.

-PEM formatted certificates can be loaded using
-twisted.internet.ssl.Certificate.loadPEM and the wrapped x509 certificate
-objects should be passed to the SSL context factory as a list.
+PEM formatted certificates can be loaded using twisted.internet.ssl.Certificate.loadPEM and the wrapped x509 certificate objects should be passed to the SSL context factory as a list.
 For example:

 .. code-block:: python